keeferrourke/lang_tools/README.md

 # Language Tools

-This set of scripts will parse text and provide suggestions for corrections.
-The scripts may be used on the command line with verbose console output, or produce JSON formatted output.
+This set of scripts will parse text and provide suggestions for spelling and grammatical corrections.
+The scripts may be used on the command line with verbose console output, or to produce JSON formatted output.

 These scripts are intended to be merged into the _Immediate Feeback System_ as part of the core tools.